my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

       >
       >   Two ways to check:
       >
-      >   1)   apply pressure on the steering, when you start off, you should notice a slight movement as the system start to work.
+      >   1)   apply pressure on the steering, when you start off, you should notice a slight movement as the system starts to work.
       >   2)   turn the wheel right after you move off, it should give you an immediate indication whether the system is working.

 11.   open bonnet and tell me ...